3S CODESYS Gateway-Server Vulnerabilities (Update A)

 All information products included in http://ics-cert.us-cert.gov are provided "as is" for informational purposes only.
 The Department of Homeland Security (DHS) does not provide any warranties of any kind regarding any information contained within.
 DHS does not endorse any commercial product or service, referenced in this product or otherwise.
 Further dissemination of this product is governed by the Traffic Light Protocol (TLP) marking in the header.
 For more information about TLP, see http://www.us-cert.gov/tlp/.

-This updated advisory provides mitigation details for multiple vulnerabilities in the 3S-Smart Software Solutions GmbH CODESYS Gateway-Server.
+This updated advisory provides mitigation details for five vulnerabilities in the 3S-Smart Software Solutions GmbH CODESYS Gateway-Server.

 Independent researcher Aaron Portnoy of Exodus Intelligence has identified five vulnerabilities in the 3S CODESYS Gateway-Server application.
 3S has produced a security patch that mitigates these vulnerabilities.
 Successful exploitation of these vulnerabilities could allow remote code execution.
 The Gateway-Server is a third-party component found in multiple control systems manufacturer’s products.
 These vulnerabilities affect products primarily found in the energy, critical manufacturing, and industrial automation industries.